- Eliminating hazards by establishing electrically safe working conditions.

 Hazard elimination is the act of establishing an electrically safe working condition.
 The NFPA 70E (National Fire Protection Association) committee helped provide clarity around this topic by adding an informational note to the definition of an electrically safe work condition which reads as follows:

 "An electrically safe work condition is not a procedure, it is a state wherein all hazardous electrical conductors or circuit parts to which a worker might be exposed are maintained in a de-energized state for the purpose of temporarily eliminating electrical hazards for the period of time for which the state is maintained."

 Establishing an electrically safe working condition is critical.
 While de-energizing equipment is an important goal, a worker will always have to dress in appropriate personal protection equipment (PPE) and use a test instrument to verify absence of voltage.
 Lock-out/tag-out procedures have to be followed which can range from simple to complex.
 In fact, there can be situations (e.g., verifying absence of voltage) when there isn't PPE with a rating high enough to protect the worker.
-For those situations, system designs and solutions that minimize the likelihood of an occurrence and the severity of injury should an accident occur must be incorporated.
+For those situations, I believe we must incorporate system designs and solutions that minimize the likelihood of an occurrence and the severity of injury should an accident occur.